JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 1. `managerShouldUpdateLifecycleToLanguage:` Called when the head unit language does not match the `language` set in the `SDLLifecycleConfiguration` but does match a language included in `languagesSupported`.
 If desired, you can customize the `appName`, the `shortAppName`,  and `ttsName` for the head unit's current language.
 For more information about supporting more than one language in your app please refer to [Getting Started/Adapting to the Head Unit Language](Getting Started/Adapting to the Head Unit Language).

 ## Where to Go From Here
 You should now be able to connect to a head unit or emulator.
-From here, [learn about designing a user interface](Displaying Information/Designing a User Interface).
-For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to a SDL Core).
+From here, [learn about designing your main interface](Displaying a User Interface/Main Screen Templates).
+For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to an Infotainment System).